 (Note: Unless otherwise indicated, all files are in PDF format and 100 kb or less.)

-People hurt by secondhand smoke in the workplace are not just statistics, they are real workers with tragic stories to share.
-View a television ad made by Heather Crowe, a waitress who died in 2006 from secondhand smoke.
+The CDC has collected stories of people who have been hurt by secondhand smoke (see below).
 If you live in North Carolina and have a story to share about secondhand smoke, send us a note.

-To find out what local governments can do, visit:
+To find out what local governments can do to address secondhand smoke, visit: